 But why Russia?
 Why not force NATO states to spend more in guns and blood?

 Trump has, of course, muttered about this.
-But US elites, including Republicans, still seem aware that a disarmed Europe is one that benefits the United States.
-Returning Germany to traditional geopolitics is certain to bring a major challenge to the US.
+But American elites, including Republicans, still seem aware that a disarmed Europe is one that benefits the United States.
+Returning Germany to traditional geopolitics is certain to bring a major challenge to the United States.
 Europeans themselves have become so inured to being defense free riders that few want to rearm enough to be a major partner in war.
-Thus US elites don’t particularly want to rearm Europe and Europeans don’t have much incentive to do so anyway.
+Thus American elites don’t particularly want to rearm Europe and Europeans don’t have much incentive to do so anyway.

 But Russia remains armed and increasingly capable.
 Having leveled Grozny in 1999 in its first major anti-guerilla war, Putin’s propaganda machine has projected a Russian military both capable of winning big battles and immune to human rights watchdogs.
 If Chairman Mao is right and guerrillas are fish in the sea, then Putin has taken a line from Guatemalan president Efraín Ríos Montt and is draining that sea.
 The bombing campaign on eastern Aleppo makes sense in those terms.